Dean Lesher

-Life
+Early life

-Lesher was born August 4, 1903, the son of Margaret and David Lesher, in Williamsport, Maryland.
+Lesher was born August 4, 1903, the son of Margaret and David I. Lesher, in Williamsport, Maryland.
+He had two sisters.
+His father Dr. D.I.
+Lesher practiced medicine in Williamsport for 62 years and was one of the oldest working physicians in the state at the time of his death at age 88.

 His first business experience began when he opened a small ice cream stand at the age of 10.
 When he was 12, he gave that up for a job in a local tannery partially owned by his father.
 In his high school years Lesher found work as a railroad waybill clerk and was active in sports, playing football, baseball, and soccer.

-He attended the University of Maryland, graduating magna cum laude, and proceeded to earn a law degree from Harvard University.
+Lesher attended the University of Maryland, graduating magna cum laude, and proceeded to earn a law degree from Harvard University.
+Upon graduation, he turned down several offers to practice law in New York and instead moved started a successful legal practice in Kansas City, Mo.
+During that time, he developed a lifelong friendship with future-president Harry S. Truman.

-He was married to Kathryn Estelle Crowder, who would die of cancer in 1971.
-He remarried to Margaret Ryan Lesher until his death in 1993 at the age of 90.
-In 1997 Margaret Lesher drowned under mysterious circumstances in Bartlett Lake, Arizona, while on a camping trip with her husband of six months, Collin "T.C."
-Thorstenson.